Danielle Stislicki Update: Pay It Forward Weekend Aids Search For Missing Woman

 This is just another example of how the efforts put forth to find Danielle and bring her home have been massive.
 These supporters are also anxiously awaiting any information police can offer about the investigation into her disappearance.

 Farmington Hills Police Chief Charles Nebus spoke out about Danielle’s case recently saying progress is being made, CBS Detroit reports.
-He said he is aware that the public wants to know what evidence police have regarding Danielle’s case and police are anxious to divulge such details but cannot yet do so for fear of compromising the case and possibly tipping off the perpetrator.
+He said he is aware that the public wants to know what evidence police have regarding Danielle’s case, and police are anxious to divulge such details, but cannot yet do so for fear of compromising the case and possibly tipping off the perpetrator.

 Forever grateful for all of the hard work all of the agencies involved have been doing.
 So much support from everyone! #FindDani #LightTheWayForDani #DaniStories #RibbonsForDani